Hashir-Jamil/LongBox/README.md

 1. The project needs to be cloned into Eclipse.
 2. Once the project has been cloned, gradle nature needs to be added to the project.
 [How to configure grade in eclipse](https://www.vogella.com/tutorials/EclipseGradle/article.html#add-gradle-support-to-existing-eclipse-project).
 3. This project also uses [Project Lombok](https://www.baeldung.com/intro-to-project-lombok).
-Project Lombok can be configured in Eclipse by following [this](https://stackoverflow.com/a/65949629).
+[Configure Project Lombok in Eclipse](https://stackoverflow.com/a/65949629).

 ### Testing